TooTallNate/node-icy/README.md

 ============
 ### NodeJS module for parsing and/or injecting metadata into SHOUTcast/Icecast radio streams

-This module offers a `Reader` classe for retrieving the raw audio data and parsing the metadata from a [SHOUTcast][] or [Icecast][] broadcast.
+This module offers a `Reader` class for retrieving the raw audio data and parsing the metadata from a [SHOUTcast][] or [Icecast][] broadcast.

 There's also a `Writer` class that allows you to inject your own metadata into a